THE ORIGINS OF THE FOUNDERS OF BAKER PERKINS

 Mention is made above of Jacob's association with Oliver Evans of Philadelphia and his ideas on refrigeration.
 Jacob had worked on a process of mechanical refrigeration when he first came to London and, although he failed to bring it to a point where it had commercial value, his concept has been described as the parent of all modern compression refrigerators.
 Again, it fell to his grandson, Loftus, to develop a refrigeration device that had some commercial value.

-"The Adelaide Gallery of Practical Science" was opened in 1832, near to Charing Cross Hospital.
+"The Adelaide Gallery of Practical Science" - as it was soon popularly known - was opened in 1832, near to Charing Cross Hospital.
 Admission was 1/- daily, Ten to dusk, displaying - "Steam Gun, Steam Boat Models propelled on water; Steam Carriages for Railways; Magnet of extraordinary power, producing brilliant sparks; Electro-Magnet; Cooking by Gas; Distillation of Spirit from Bread; Water compressed by immense power, Fossils, Instrumental Music, magnificent Paintings, etc."

-One of the key exhibits was Jacob's Steam Gun.
+Jacob's Steam Gun proved to be a very popular exhibit.
 Although considered a failure for the purposes of war, it earned a lot of money for the Gallery as a "Thrilling display" - demonstrations of its power being held daily.
 The Gallery must have given much pleasure to Jacob in his declining years.
 The house in Fleet Street also remained one of the gathering places for American visitors and fellow scientists arguing the merits of his inventions.

 In 1843, Jacob's son, Angier, moved to a more imposing house in Regent Square as befitted his increasing business prosperity and soon Jacob went to live there, his creature comforts being well attended to by his daughter-in-law, Julia.
 He was by now enfeebled and house-bound and he died on July 30th 1849, aged 83.
 He is buried at Kensal Green, London.